mansicka/vax-app/va-backend/readme.md

 Set up your database connection of choice in /config/config.js

-To seed the database, you first need to change the seeders bash script file to be executable.
+To seed the database, you first need to change the seeders bash script file permissions to be executable.
 In the main directory, run:

      chmod +x run_seeders